 What is a Septic System?

-Septic systems are an effective and efficient way to manage wastewater and sewage, and they’re especially beneficial for areas with limited access to a municipal sewage system.
-There are different types of septic systems, but at its core, a septic system consists of a septic tank and a drainage field, which are connected by a system of pipes.
+Septic systems are an effective and efficient way to manage wastewater and sewage, and they’re especially beneficial for areas with limited access to a public sewage system.
+There are different types of septic systems, but at its core, a septic system consists of a septic tank and a drain field, which are connected by a system of pipes.

 The septic tank holds the wastewater and sewage, allowing the solids to settle to the bottom.
 The wastewater is then pushed out into the drainage field, where it’s absorbed into the soil.